mattriots/CharterWifiPasswordCreator/README.md

 That is all for now.
 I learned that printing a file with anywhere near these amount of word combos is extremely over the top.
 And if i want to go about trying to crack Charter Wifi Passwords it would probably be best to just utilize the different adj/noun word lists LIVE.
+FYI -- this is all just for research and fun.

 To use: